CDCgov/prime-reportstream/prime-router/docs/authz/authz-design.md

 ### Submit claim

 There will also be an optional `userSubmit` or `appSubmit` claim containing specific organizations AND optional sender.
-These values will be dot seperated.
+These values will be dot separated.
 If a sender is not included, it will be assumed to be a wildcard and allow all senders under that organization.
 Unfortunately, we cannot define duplicate claims nor can we have multiple expressions within a single claim.
 This is why there are multiple claims as defined below: